numpy/numpy/doc/source/reference/c-api.array.rst

         #define NO_IMPORT_ARRAY
         #include numpy/arrayobject.h

+Checking the API Version
+^^^^^^^^^^^^^^^^^^^^^^^^

+Because python extensions are not used in the same way as usual libraries on most platforms, some errors cannot be automatically detected at build time or even runtime.
+For example, if you build an extension using a function available only for numpy >= 1.3.0, and you import the extension later with numpy 1.2, you will not get an import error (but almost certainly a segmentation fault when calling the function).
+That's why several functions are provided to check for numpy versions.
+The macros :cdata:`NPY_VERSION`  and :cdata:`NPY_FEATURE_VERSION` corresponds to the numpy version used to build the extension, whereas the versions returned by the functions PyArray_GetNDArrayCVersion and PyArray_GetNDArrayCFeatureVersion corresponds to the runtime numpy's version.

+The rules for ABI and API compatibilities can be summarized as follows:

+    * Whenever :cdata:`NPY_VERSION` != PyArray_GetNDArrayCVersion, the
+      extension has to be recompiled (ABI incompatibility).
+    * :cdata:`NPY_VERSION` == PyArray_GetNDArrayCVersion and
+      :cdata:`NPY_FEATURE_VERSION` <= PyArray_GetNDArrayCFeatureVersion means
+      backward compatible changes.

+ABI incompatibility is automatically detected in every numpy's version.
+API incompatibility detection was added in numpy 1.4.0.
+If you want to supported many different numpy versions with one extension binary, you have to build your extension with the lowest NPY_FEATURE_VERSION as possible.

 .. cfunction:: unsigned int PyArray_GetNDArrayCVersion(void)

-    This just returns the value :cdata:`NPY_VERSION`.
+    This just returns the value :cdata:`NPY_VERSION`. :cdata:`NPY_VERSION` changes whenever a backward incompatible change at the ABI level.
 Because it is in the C-API, however, comparing the output of this function from the value defined in the current header gives a way to test if the C-API has changed thus requiring a re-compilation of extension modules that use the C-API.
+This is automatically checked in the function import_array.

+.. cfunction:: unsigned int PyArray_GetNDArrayCFeatureVersion(void)

+    .. versionadded:: 1.4.0

+    This just returns the value :cdata:`NPY_FEATURE_VERSION`.
+    :cdata:`NPY_FEATURE_VERSION` changes whenever the API changes (e.g. a function is added).
+A changed value does not always require a recompile.

 Internal Flexibility
 ^^^^^^^^^^^^^^^^^^^^